#1 in Sleep Product Research

 THE COMPANY: Sleep Number / Select Comfort makes permanent-use air beds ranging in price from $700-$4400 (queen, no foundation).
 The company – in business since 1987 and headquartered in Minneapolis, MN – dominates the permanent-use air bed market.

 THE COMPETITION.
 Sleep Number competes against other airbeds and other similarly priced mattresses such as Tempur-Pedic (see Sleep Number vs Tempur-Pedic).
-Also see the mattress comparisons to learn how other brands compare to Sleep Number based on thousands of consumer experiences.
+Also see the mattress comparison to learn how other brands compare to Sleep Number based on thousands of consumer experiences.

 Sleep Number Bed Ratings – Overview